NASA-IMPACT/lasrc-auxiliary/README.md

 ## lasrc-auxiliary
 The `lasrc` processing code requires [auxiliary data](https://github.com/developmentseed/espa-surface-reflectance/tree/master/lasrc#downloads) to run.
-To build the image contaning the scripts for downloading this data to a shared EFS mount point run
 This `lasrc` auxiliary data also requires [periodic updates](https://github.com/developmentseed/espa-surface-reflectance/tree/master/lasrc#auxiliary-data-updates) to run.

 To build the image contaning the scripts for downloading the base data on a shared EFS mount point run